Page 4 - 1900s to 1930s

 An unusual, unsigned bronze piece with flowers and a bug, ca.1905.
 It is 7 1/2 x 10 inches od.

 Best - Although a bit out of my collecting category, this is a superb, gilded-gesso frame with its original Charles Appel oil painting of lower Manhattan around 1900.
 It is 20 1/4 x 26 1/4 inches od.
+I bought it for the frame as it had a Dutch Windmill painting in it.
+When I went to clean it, I discovered this C. Appel underneath the other canvas.
+This is the original frame for this painting.
 Good - Another Charles Appel oil painting called "Coming Into Port" with its original frame, made around 1910.
 It is 15 1/2 x 19 1/2 inches od.

 Better - A nice ca.1905, Art Nouveau, pie crust-style frame.
 It is 7 1/4 x 9 1/4 inches od. and has a 6 x 8 inch pic. size.
 Better - A beautiful Art Nouveau example from about 1905 with a piecrust-style frame.
 It is 8 1/4 x 12 1/4 inches od.

-Best - An Edward Curtis 1904 Orotone (gold on glass) of The Vanishing Race (Navahos on horseback), in an original Curtis batwing frame.
-It is 16 x 19 inch pic. size with a 11 x 14 inch pic. size.
+Best - An Edward Curtis 1904 Orotone of The Vanishing Race (Navahos on horseback), in an original Curtis batwing frame.
+It is 16 x 19 inches and has an 11 x 14 inch pic. size.

 Good - A dark oak made in the Mission style about 1915.
 It is 12 7/8 x 15 1/4 inches od.